andreassolberg/jso/README.md

 ## Authorization

 This OPTIONAL step involves an early ensurance that all neccessary access tokens have been retreived.

-The reason why you would like to do this early, is that the authorization involves redirecting the user, and that might be tricky to do within your business logic.
+`jso_ensureTokens` can be used to force user authentication before you really need it; and the reason why you would typically do that is to make it easier to recover the state when you return.
+Typically if you need an OAuth token in the middle of a complex transaction it would be really difficult if the user is redirected away during that transaction, instead you can use `jso_ensureTokens` before starting with the transaction.

+Using `jso_ensureTokens` is completely optional, and when you do not want to make sure that you have sufficient tokens before you really need it, then you can call `$.oajax` right away and it will redirect you for authenticationo - if needed.

-So, by doing a call like this early in your code:
+By doing a call like this early in your code:

 ```javascript
 	// Make sure that you have